lisongxu/CSCE156-Project-DB/README.md

 ### 2.2 Posts

 To simplify the project, your application only needs to support the text posts.
-User can publish text posts only (no text art posts as in Project 1).
+That is, users can publish text posts only (no text art posts as in Project 1).

 Your MySQL initialization script should add the following information to the database before Jstgram starts.
   * Alice posted "Project deadline extended?" at 19:00:00 on October 12, 2023.